Rhymed prose: Indian culture

 Rhymed prose was common in early Khariboli Hindi texts, such as Premsagar (Prem Sagur) by Lallu Lal and Naasiketopaakhyan by Sadal Mishra, in early 19th century but gradually fell into disuse.
 The paper traces possible origins of the Hindi rhyming prose in Islamic and Sanskrit literature.

 European cultures

 Rhymed prose was a characteristic feature of the Divine Office until the end of the 12th century.
 A type of the "rhymed office" were offices in rhymed prose, i.e., in irregular rhythm.
 Later it was gradually replaced by rhythmical office.
 They were popular in France and Germany, and a number of prominent composers of rhymed offices are known.

 A kind of jesting rhymed prose in Russian culture is known as rayok.

-Rhymed prose is present in many books for small children.